SAP-archive/docs/concepts/bot_builder/import.md

 ---

 Building bigger bots can take a lot of time.
-In order to speed up your bot development process you can use the import function.
-To keep the training effort low and make it easier for you to move to our platform you can import intents, expressions and your own custom entities.
+In order to speed up your bot development process, you can use the import function.
+To keep the training effort low and make it easier for you to move to our platform you can import intents, expressions, and your own custom entities.
-Currently we support both: CSV and JSON format for importing your NLP data.
+Currently, we support both: CSV and JSON format for importing your NLP data.

 ## Importing intents

-In order to import intents you must provide at least a name for each intent.
-Furthermore you can disable an intent or add a description.
+In order to import intents, you must provide at least a name for each intent.
+Furthermore, you can disable an intent or add a description.

 <br><br>